aathn/mvk18/docs/source/solution.rst

 - Python Module Maestro

   Maestro is used to control the micro servo controller from Python.
-The source code is under MIT-license which means we can use it without many restrictions.
+The source code is under MIT-license which means it can be used without any restrictions.

 - NodeJS Web Server